lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK format

-The format of an ACK is shown in {{Fig-ACK-Format}} to acknowledge All-0 windows.
+The format of an ACK that acknowledges a window that is not the last one (denoted as ALL-0 window) is shown in {{Fig-ACK-Format}}.

 ~~~~
                 <--------  R  ------->